 Phoebe Simmons

-Phoebe graduated from Central Saint Martins with a BA in Ceramic Design.
-She specialises in hand-built ceramic furniture, homeware, and lighting.
-Her work is inspired by geological features from around the world.
-She provides technical support at the Farringdon studio and teaches taster sessions.
+Phoebe graduated with a BA in Ceramic Design from Central Saint Martins and specialises in hand-built ceramic furniture, homeware and lighting inspired by geological formations from around the world.
+She provides technical support at the Farringdon and Bellenden Road studios and teaches taster sessions.

 Hannah Bould